ekrividus/Sublimator/README.md

 ## Command: sublimator or sublimate
 no argument - toggles sublimation management
-show - Display current settings start|stop - starts|stops sublimation management
+* show - Display current settings
+* start|stop - starts|stops sublimation management
-save - saves current settings for main job
+* save - saves current settings for main job
-help - shows some help text
+* help - shows some help text
-mpp - sets MP percent to use sublimation at or below
+* mpp - sets MP percent to use sublimation at or below
-missing - sets amount of missing mp to use sublimation at or below
+* mising - sets amount of missing mp to use sublimation at or below
-full [true|false] - sets (toggles if no option given) whether or not to always wait for full charge
+* full [true|false] - sets (toggles if no option given) whether or not to always wait for full charge
-charge - sets the seconds before sublimation can be used, when full is not on
+* charge - sets the seconds before sublimation can be used, when full is not on
+  * Default 300 seconds (5 mins)
+*  zone - toggles disabling when zoning
+   * Default off
-verbose - toggles extra info
+* verbose - toggles extra info